BunnyTeja/GDPR/README.md

 Steps to Run the project

-Download the code and go to the project directory through cmd prompt.
+- Download the code and go to the project directory through cmd prompt.
+- Run "pip install -r Requirments.txt"

-Install the following libraries pandas, sklearn, nltk, and openpyxl(pip install openpyxl) Go to the main program directory and Run the project(python GDPRGrammerly.py)
+  It will install the following libraries pandas, sklearn, nltk, and openpyxl Alternatively, you can install them manually with: pip install <library>

+- Go to the main program directory and run the project with "python GDPRGrammerly.py